Alerts:

 .24 hr Summary...

-The greater than 2 MeV electron flux was at normal to moderate levels
+The greater than 2 MeV electron flux was at moderate to high levels with

 .Forecast...

-The greater than 2 MeV electron flux is expected to continue at normal
+The greater than 2 MeV electron flux is expected to continue at moderate

 Solar Wind